marjonuzaj/trader_london_mar_updates/README.md

 1. **trader.py**: Manages individual trading operations.
 2. **trading_platform.py**: Handles communication with the trading platform and executes orders.
 3. **main_process.py**: The main script that initializes and controls the entire trading system.
+4. **utils.py**: Contains utility functions used by the trading system.
+This file contains also important converters between format used by noise_trader functions (such as `get_noise_rule`) and the format used by the trading system.
+5. The noise trader functions are located in `traders/noise_trader.py` file
+6. Current `Trader` class has a method `run()` that passes the book and current orders to the noise trader function, gets the orders from there, converts them to a format understandable by the trading system and sends them to the trading platform.

 #### How to Run the System: